 The purpose of this Application is to permit the use of an alternative wine clarifying agent to those currently approved and used, such as gelatine, egg white, milk and milk products, and isinglass.
-The Applicant claims that collagen is considered to be a food and therefore it is already approved as a general processing aid under clause 3 of Standard 1.3.3.
+Collagen is considered to be a food and therefore it is already approved as a general processing aid under clause 3 of Standard 1.3.3.
 However, Standard 4.1.1 - Wine Production Requirements (Australia only) does not include collagen as an approved processing aid so an amendment to this Standard is requested.